ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 4. Validates if the Age of the individual is greater than or equal to the Age in the i/p parameter
 5. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
 6. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->age”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->age, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
-7. The system proceeds to execute ‘Notification SMS’ and ‘Notification E-mail’. _**Please refer Git for for details on the type of error messages.**_
+7. The system proceeds to execute ‘Notification SMS’ and ‘Notification E-mail’.
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **E. Match Name of the individual in the database so that the individual is authenticated**